compute-io/compute.io/README.md

 ## Notes

 1. When creating flows, ensure that the output from one computation matches the input argument requirements for the next computation.
-2. For large datasets, rather than loading datasets into memory, consider using file streams utilizing stream tools such as [Flow.io](https://github.com/flow-io/flow.io).
+2. For large datasets, rather than loading datasets into memory, consider using file streams and utilize stream tools such as [Flow.io](https://github.com/flow-io/flow.io).

 ## Tests